Referrals

 # The destination - practitioner or facility?

-For within-system referrals, the destination is another facility, i.e. an org unit, not a practitioner.
-In government-run primary healthcare systems, physicians and nurses are transferred across facilities.
-Hence, targeting individual practitioners is not useful.
-Also, proximity is an important consideration for patients — and Location is a property of Organization, not Practitioner.
+For within-system referrals, the destination is another facility, not a physician.
+Thus, even if the medical officer of a PHC is transferred, the referral remains unaffected.
+Also, proximity is an important consideration for patients—and in Agni, Location is a property of Organization, not Practitioner.

 # Notable elements of the Appointment resource